 Previously, only full citizens received the National Registry Extract Letter.
-Since October, applicants for a Luxembourg Ancestor Certificate started to receive this letter a few weeks before their Luxembourg Ancestor Certificate.
+Since October, applicants for a Luxembourg Ancestor Certificate started to receive this letter.
 THIS DOCUMENT DOES NOT SERVE ANY LEGAL PURPOSE AND IS NOT A PROOF OF YOUR CITIZENSHIP OR ENTITLEMENT TO APPLY FOR A PASSPORT.
 This document is only a readout of the information on file in the National Registry.
 The National Registry is a separate part of the Government from the Ministry of Justice, which is responsible for issuing all legal documents in Luxembourg.

 Your Social Security Number

 That said, this document does have two important purposes.
 First, it provides you with your Luxembourg social security number, or matricule.
 You will see in the image above four red squares.
 That is where your matricule is located.
-You should note that number down and keep it very safe.
-However, you should understand that even if you are already a citizen, if you’ve never lived in or at least paid taxes in Luxembourg, this number is not active.
+The number starts either 19 or 20.
+You should note that full number down and keep it very safe.
+However, you should understand that if you’ve never lived in or at least paid taxes in Luxembourg, this number is not active.